Uro-oncology

 Our Uro-Oncology Fellowship program is now accredited with the Society of Urologic Oncology (SUO).
 Selection is done by the match program with the SUO and our Faculty.
 Following interviews the previous May, applicants will be informed by the SUO as well as our Program: www.suonet.org

-Applications must be received in our office before February 28th; 16 months prior to commencement for a July 1st start date.
+Applications must be received in our office before February 28th; 17 months prior to commencement for a August 1st start date.
 The application form can be downloaded and submitted by email to the Office (Samantha.Fung2@uhn.ca).
 Please send an updated CV along with the application.
 The application will be triaged by the Faculty and a personal interview will be organized for suitable applicants.
-This one-day interview process will take place at 700 University Ave, 6th floor, Toronto, Ontario, M5G 1X6, in early May.
-If you have not had English as the language of instruction during your training and during patient care, you will be required to complete the TOEFL (Test of English as a Foreign Language).
-Proof of score for TOEFL (minimum score 237) and TSE (minimum score 50) will be required.
+This interview process will take place in-person at 700 University Ave, 6th floor, Toronto, Ontario, M5G 1X6, or virtually via Zoom.
+If you have not had English as the language of instruction during your training and during patient care, you will be required to complete the TOEFL (Test of English as a Foreign Language) or IELTS (academic module).
+Proof of score for TOEFL (a minimum overall score of 93, with a minimum score of 24 in the speaking section) or proof of score for IELTS (with an overall score of 6.5 with no band below 6) will be required.

 History of the Fellowship Program